aesara-devs/aesara/doc/extending/graph_rewriting.rst

              0.000s - local_subtensor_of_dot
              0.000s - local_subtensor_merge

-  * ``0.751816s - ('canonicalize', 'EquilibriumOptimizer', 4) - 0.004s``
+  * ``0.751816s - ('canonicalize', 'EquilibriumGraphRewriter', 4) - 0.004s``
     This line is from :class:`SequentialGraphRewriter`, and indicates information related to a sub-optimizer.
 It means that this sub-optimizer took a total of .7s.
 Its name is ``'canonicalize'``.
-It is an :class:`EquilibriumOptimizer`.
+It is an :class:`EquilibriumGraphRewriter`.
 It was executed at index 4 by the :class:`SequentialGraphRewriter`.
 It spent 0.004s in the *validate* phase.
-  * All other lines are from the profiler of the :class:`EquilibriumOptimizer`.
+  * All other lines are from the profiler of the :class:`EquilibriumGraphRewriter`.

-  * An :class:`EquilibriumOptimizer` does multiple passes on the Apply nodes from the graph, trying to apply local and global optimizations.
+  * An :class:`EquilibriumGraphRewriter` does multiple passes on the Apply nodes from the graph, trying to apply local and global optimizations.
     Conceptually, it tries to execute all global optimizations, and to apply all local optimizations on all